 The library is equipped with multiple access points throughout the building for connecting laptops, tablets & smartphones.

-The library offers one-on-one Tech Tutoring on Wednesdays (10am-12pm) and Thursdays (1pm-3pm).
-First Come, First Serve; bring your library card, device & passwords for a 20-30 minute help session.
+The library offers one-on-one Tech Tutoring on Wednesdays and Thursdays (1pm-3pm).
+Call in to set up a 20-30 minute help session.
+Make sure to bring your library card, device, charging cord & passwords.

 POWER Library e-resources provide access to thousands of full-text periodical articles, newspapers, a major encyclopedia, photographs, pictures, charts, maps, and reference material for Pennsylvanians